dariushm2/PersianCaldroid/README.md

         persianCaldroidDialog.setSelectedDate(new PersianDate(1396, 9, 24);
         persianCaldroidDialog.show(getActivity().getSupportFragmentManager(), PersianCaldroidDialog.class.getName());

-نحوه ی فراخوانی تقویم برای نمایش رویداد های کاربر
+How to add Persian CalendarView
 --------------

-        ---Java code---
+        /* Java code */

         PersianCaldroidFragment persianCaldroidFragment = new PersianCaldroidFragment();
-        //set font
+        // Set font
         persianCaldroidFragment.setTypeface(customFont);
         persianCaldroidFragment.setOnDateClickListener(new PersianCaldroidFragment.OnDateClickListener() {
             @Override
             public void onDateClick(PersianDate persianDate) {

-                //do something when a date is clicked
+                // Do something when a date is clicked

             }
         });
         persianCaldroidFragment.setOnChangeMonthListener(new PersianCaldroidFragment.OnChangeMonthListener() {
             @Override
             public void onChangeMonth() {

-                //do something when user switches to previous or next month
+                // Do something when user switches to previous or next month

             }
         });
-        //add dates with a specified color you want to be circled on calendar HashMap<PersianDate, Integer> backgroundForDatesMap = new HashMap<>();
+        /* Add dates with a specified colors, you want to be circled on calendar */ HashMap<PersianDate, Integer> backgroundForDatesMap = new HashMap<>();
         backgroundForDatesMap.put(new PersianDate(), R.color.blue);
         persianCaldroidFragment.setBackgroundResourceForDates(backgroundForDatesMap);